iboraham/ab-test/README.md

 ## Introduction
 A/B testing business case, these are the main steps for completing it:

-1. Decide KPI, guardrails (Primary metrics, secondary metrics)
+1. Designing our experiment
-2. Design: type I, type II error, sample size/duration, what’s your H0 and H1
+2. Collecting and preparing the data
-3. Set up the experiment (RTC, Randomization algorithm)
+3. Visualising the results
-4. Measure & Compare (Sanity Check, Novelty Effect)
+4. Testing the hypothesis
-5. Recommend actions
+5. Drawing conclusions

 ## Resources
 1. https://towardsdatascience.com/python-code-from-hypothesis-test-to-online-experiments-with-buiness-cases-e0597c6d1ec